Lawsuit seeks more spill over Columbia Basin dams for salmon

 The groups are also seeking lowered reservoir levels, which are routinely too hot, to help speed fish migration.

-“Right now we’re back in court asking for another stopgap measure to slow the trend toward extinction of these fish,” Earthjustice attorney Todd True said.
+“Right now we’re back in court asking for another stop-gap measure to slow the trend toward extinction of these fish,” Earthjustice attorney Todd True said.

 The Columbia River Basin was once the greatest salmon-producing river system in the world.
 But all remaining salmon on the Snake River, its largest tributary, now face extinction.
 Four dams in eastern Washington state — Ice Harbor, Little Goose, Lower Monumental and Lower Granite — slow passage along the lower Snake River, a major migration corridor linking pristine cold-water streams in central Idaho to the Columbia River and out to the Pacific Ocean.